gokulgajapathi/BusReservation/README.md

 ## Usage
-Run the BusDemo class:
+Run the APP class:
 `
-java com.gokul.BusDemo
+java com.gokul.APP
 `

 Follow the prompts to book or cancel bus tickets.